icann/rdap-conformance-tool/validator/README.md

         "message": "The JSON value is not a string"
     }

 The value format is using a json pointer.
 This is better to locate the error, when the violation is deep in the json hierarchy.
-However, locating the 999 violation can be really far from the top
+For instance, locating the 999 violation can be really far from the top, e.g.:
-  , e.g.:

     "#/someKey/someArray/2/someNestedKey/aString:999"